 The women either took a placebo or Amberen.
 Women completed questionnaires before and after treatment.
 Those showed Amberen eased 13 out of 21 different menopause symptoms.

 In addition, blood tests also noted Amberen raised estrogen levels.
 In addition, the anti-hunger hormone, leptin increased too.
-The women taking Ambern also saw improvements in body weight and waist circumference too
+The women taking Amberen also saw improvements in body weight and waist circumference too

-I found this study intriguing because at one time, Ambern was marketed to help women lose weight and “stubborn belly fat.”
+I found this study intriguing because at one time, Amberen was marketed to help women lose weight and “stubborn belly fat.”